elquespera/flights-api/README.md

 ## Features

   App's home screen shows a list and a map of nearby airports based on user's location.
 Airport links and map markers are clickable and lead to an airport page that provides airport information and a few current departures and arrivals.
-Full departures and arrivals as well as all aircraft movements are also available..
+Full departures and arrivals as well as all aircraft movements are also available from there.
+All times are displayed in airport's time zone.